doozan/spanish_data/README.md

 This data is built from [Wiktionary](https://en.wiktionary.org) and [Tatoeba](tatoeboa.org) datasets using my [Wiktionary Parser](https://github.com/doozan/enwiktionary_parser) and [Spanish Tools](https://github.com/doozan/spanish_tools)

-This data is primarily used to build my [6001 Spanish Vocab](https://github.com/doozan/6001_Spanish) anki deck, but it's provided here in case it may be useful for other purposes.
+This data is used to the free, open-source Spanish to English dictionary available in StarDict and Aard2/slob formats in the Relase section.
+It's also used to build my [6001 Spanish Vocab](https://github.com/doozan/6001_Spanish) anki deck, and is provided here with the hope that others may find additional uses for it.

 ### Interesting files:
 * es-en.txt - Spanish to English wordlist